 If you're embarking on a custom rifle project, whether fancy or plain, the best advice I can give you is to start with a really good barrel.
 There are lots of good ones from many makers, and most makers grade their barrels.

 I would never suggest that the best hand-selected, match-grade custom barrel costing $500 will shoot 10 times better than a $50 factory barrel.
-On the other hand, accuracy gains are generally incremental, almost never exponential--and, man, are we spoiled these days.
+On the other hand, accuracy gains are generally incremental, almost never exponential.

 Perhaps we got lucky.
 Norm Bridge, a great old riflesmith, put the rifle together.
 He commented that the Pac-Nor barrel we used was one of the best barrels he'd ever seen.
 The result was truly exceptional accuracy, but I tend to think Kenny was exactly right: The odds of getting really exceptional barrels are probably better with the most popular bore diameters.